liquity/dev/README.md

 `getCompoundedLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor

 `getCompoundedFrontEndStake(address _frontEnd)`: returns the remaining front end stake for a given front end

+### LQTY Staking Functions  `LQTYStaking.sol`

+ `stake(uint _LQTYamount)`: sends `_LQTYAmount` from the caller to the staking contract, and increases their stake.
+If the caller already has a non-zero stake, it pays out their accumulated ETH and LUSD gains from staking.

+ `unstake(uint _LQTYamount)`: reduces the caller’s stake by `_LQTYamount`, up to a maximum of their entire stake.
+It pays out their accumulated ETH and LUSD gains from staking.

+### Lockup Contract Factory `LockupContractFactory.sol`

+`deployOneYearLockupContract(address beneficiary, uint initialEntitlement)`; Deploys a `OneYearLockupContract`, and sets the beneficiary’s address, and their initial LQTY entitlement, i.e. the minimum LQTY balance the lockup contract must have before it can be locked.

+`deployCustomDurationLockupContract(address beneficiary, uint entitlement, uint lockupDuration)`: Deploys a `CustomDurationLockupContract`, and sets the beneficiary’s address, their initial LQTY entitlement, and the lockup duration.

+`lockOneYearContracts(address[] calldata addresses)`: locks the lockup contracts deployed by the caller through the factory, at the given `addresses`.

+`lockCustomDurationContracts(address[] calldata addresses)`: locks the lockup contracts deployed by the caller through the factory, at the given `addresses`.

+### Lockup contracts - `OneYearLockupContract.sol` and `CustomDurationLockupContract.sol`

+`lockContract()`: Locks the contract when called by the deployer.
+It’s LQTY tokens may not be withdrawn until the lockup duration has passed.

+`withdrawLQTY()`: When the lockup duration has passed and the caller is the beneficiary, it transfers their LQTY to them and deactivates the lockup contract.

+### LUSD token `LUSDToken.sol` and LQTY token `LQTYToken.sol`

+Standard ERC20 and EIP2612 (permit() ) functionality.

 ## Supplying Hints to trove operations